Thebecode/diabetes-prediction-ml/README.md

-# diabetes-prediction-ml
+# Diabetes Prediction (Machine Learning Project)

-Machine learning project predicting diabetes using patient health data with full data analysis workflow
+Built as part of my learning journey in data analysis and machine learning.